 3. Vancouver, BC.

-5. The main critical issue that we need to be dealing with is fundraising.
+5. My campaign has just begun.
+More issues will emerge as it unfolds.
+However, for starters, one critical issue that we need to deal with is fundraising.
 The BC Conservative Party needs money.
-With your support, I believe we can achieve this goal.
+Without money, it cannot do its job.
+We need a fundraising program.
+With your support in this election and others in our Party, I believe we can achieve this goal.
 A second critical issue that we need to address is member recruitment.
 Our Party has just over 2,000 active members.
 However, according to Elections BC data, 84,841 individuals voted for a Conservative Party candidate in the 2013 BC general election.
+We need to implement a recruitment program.

 I donated already.
 Why are you asking me to donate again? [paraphrased]